See the latest laser jammer test.

 renaming their products as soon as word spreads in the media that they're

 ineffective.
-(Within weeks of the 1993 Automobile magazine story hitting the newsstands,
+(Within weeks of my 1993 Automobile magazine story hitting the newsstands,

 they'd already relabeled both of their jammers.)
 This strategy also gives